 A curriculum computer suite has been established within the Resource Centre.
 This includes 30 Computers and an interactive whiteboard.
-The Resource Centre also has 15 networked computers for student use located within the library area.
+The Resouce Centre also has 15 networked computers for student use located within the library area.

-Every classroom has at least 3 networked computers and access to a bank of iPads.
-Each GLA has a bank of computers in the Learning Commons Area.
+Every classroom has access to a bank of iPads and a pod of networked computers.
+Each GLA has a bank of lap computers which are stored within the teacher preparation areas.